aghmnl/compiti-server/README.md

 The **Client Side** of this application is available in the following repository:
 [https://github.com/aghmnl/compiti-client](https://github.com/aghmnl/compiti-client)
 The server is implemented using the following technologies:

-- **tRPC** for communication between the backend and frontend.
-- **Prisma** (ORM with SQLite or PostgreSQL) for database management.
-- **Zod** for schema validation on both client and server.
+- **tRPC:** For building type-safe APIs easily consumed by the client.
+- **Prisma:** ORM for database interaction (compatible with SQLite, PostgreSQL, etc.).
+- **Zod:** For schema definition and validation, ensuring data integrity and shared types with the client.
+- **Clerk:** For handling authentication and protecting API routes.

 ## Features

-The server includes the following functionalities:
+The server provides the following API functionalities via tRPC:

-1. Create a new task.
+1.  **Create Task:** Add a new task to the database.
-2. View the list of tasks.
+2.  **Get Tasks:** Retrieve the list of all tasks for the authenticated user.
-3. Edit an existing task.
+3.  **Update Task:** Modify an existing task's details (title, description, status).
-4. Delete a task.
+4.  **Delete Task:** Remove a task from the database.
-5. Server-side validation using Zod.
+5.  **Authentication Middleware:** Ensures only authenticated users can access task operations.
+6.  **Input Validation:** Uses Zod schemas (shared with the client) to validate incoming data.

 ## Documentation Used

-The following official documentation was used during the development process:
+The following official documentation was referenced during development:

 - [tRPC Documentation](https://trpc.io/docs)
 - [Prisma Documentation](https://www.prisma.io/docs)